Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 4. Scan the software for health issues [ROUGH DRAFT]
 - Frameworks and libraries should be scanned frequently (preferably daily, but no less than every 3 months) to make sure there are no severe vulnerabilities in them.
+> NOTE Shima: earlier we made a note that library health should be a part of their sprint, this is contradictory to above statement, I think we should stick to one recommended suggestion, what is the best practice, if it is sprint, then that should be the message. e.g. for known vunerabilitities, if objective is none, then that means 3 months is perhaps too late.
+So is there a best practice for resolution time then that should match also scan frequency etc. see also section 5 on handling vulnerabilities
 - Use Sigrid to continuously review libraries:
   - For existence of known vulnerabilities.
   - For risks in licenses